alabou/bcp-007-01/docs/Overview.md

 The current NDI SDK limits to a maximum of one each video, audio and metadata, but the implementation SHOULD be extensible.
 If future versions of the NDI SDK supports it, mux flows SHOULD support multiple of each format.

-These multiplexed flows SHALL be modeled as `mux` format.
+These multiplexed flows MUST be modeled as `mux` format.

-Metadata flows are not explicitly modeled in NMOS and SHALL be considered implicit with an audio or video flow.
+Metadata flows are not explicitly modeled in NMOS and MUST be considered implicit with an audio or video flow.

+> The above needs clarification

-The NDI muxed flow SHALL have parents of video or audio flows.
+The NDI muxed flow MUST have parents of video or audio flows.

 ![MUX Sender Model](images/MUX_Sender.png)

 ![MUX Receiver Model](images/MUX_Receiver.png)

-> Perhaps we SHOULD include json examples of what MUX flow / source / receiver constructs look like
+> Perhaps we could include json examples of what MUX flow / source / receiver constructs look like

 ## NDI IS-04 Sources, Flows and Senders